elastic/integrations/packages/apache_tomcat/docs/README.md

 Use the Apache Tomcat integration to:

-- Collect metrics related to the cache, memory, request, session and thread pool and collect logs related to access, catalina, and localhost.
+- Collect metrics related to the cache, connection pool, memory, request, session and thread pool and collect logs related to access, catalina, and localhost.
 - Create visualizations to monitor, measure and analyze the usage trend and key data, and derive business insights.
 - Create alerts to reduce the MTTD and also the MTTR by referencing relevant logs when troubleshooting an issue.